 P001 → A Thousand Eyes Beneath the Tide

-‘A Thousand Eyes Beneath the Tide’ is a participatory project that reimagines the language of children’s beach toys—buckets, shovels, molds—as early tools of spatial perception and anthropocentric world building.
-Through these familiar forms, Paula Proaño Mesías explores how play functions as rehearsal for environmental intimacy, cohabitation, and multispecies kinship.
+‘A Thousand Eyes Beneath the Tide’ is a participatory project that reimagines the familiar language of children’s beach toys—buckets, shovels, and sand molds—, early instruments for shaping spatial control and constructing a worldview.
+Through this lens, the project examines how play serves as a rehearsal for our deeply entangled relationships with the environment, cohabitation, and multi-species world-making.

 Under the title ‘Undercurrents: Waves Walking on the Water’, the exhibition traces the subtle metabolic exchanges hidden between land and sea, seeking to reveal their invisible yet vital flows as part of our sensory and embodied experience.
 This edition of Sea Art Festival asks how the shifting metabolic rhythms of the sea intersect with our daily lives, and how these unseen processes might surface as shared awareness.